 Law Clerk to the Honorable Carolyn Dineen King, United States Court of Appeals for the Fifth Circuit (2014-2015)

 Michael Kelso is a skilled trial lawyer who successfully represents plaintiffs and defendants in state court, federal court, and arbitrations across the country.
 Michael’s practice spans a wide variety of subject matters.
 He has experience with class actions, antitrust cases, the energy industry, contract disputes, the financial industry, and the alcoholic beverage industry.

-Michael was recently recognized by the American Antitrust Institute with its award for Outstanding Antitrust Litigation Achievement by a Young Lawyer for his work in In re LIBOR-Based Financial Instruments Antitrust Litigation, Michael serves as interim co-lead counsel along with Bill Carmody, Marc Seltzer, Barry Barnett, Karen Oshman, Arun Subramanian, Seth Ard, Matt Berry, Drew Hansen, and Geng Chen to the proposed class of direct purchasers of LIBOR-based financial instruments.
-To date, the team has recovered $250 million for the direct-purchaser class in settlements with Barclays, Citibank, Deutsche Bank, and HSBC*, and recently won class certification* for the plaintiffs they represent on their antitrust claims.
+Michael was recently recognized by the American Antitrust Institute with its award for Outstanding Antitrust Litigation Achievement by a Young Lawyer for his work in In re LIBOR-Based Financial Instruments Antitrust Litigation, Michael serves as co-lead counsel along with Bill Carmody, Marc Seltzer, Barry Barnett, Karen Oshman, Arun Subramanian, Seth Ard, Matt Berry, Drew Hansen, and Geng Chen to the class of direct purchasers of LIBOR-based financial instruments.
+To date, the team has recovered over half a billion dollars for the direct-purchaser class in settlements with Barclays, Citibank, Deutsche Bank, and HSBC*, and recently won class certification* for the plaintiffs they represent on their antitrust claims.
 The team continues to pursue claims against the rest of the 16 LIBOR panel banks.
 This story has received substantial news coverage including The New York Times, NASDAQ, New York Law Journal, Reuters and Law360* (*subscription required).

 Michael joined Susman Godfrey after clerking for Judge Carolyn D. King of the United States Court of Appeals for the Fifth Circuit and graduating with high honors from the University of Texas School of Law.